Holiday Feast Tips & Timeline

 The weekend before

-• Buy your fresh items, including vegetables and bread for stuffing that will become stale and dry, which is perfect for making stuffing.
+- Buy your fresh items, including vegetables and bread for stuffing, which will become stale and dry, perfect for making stuffing.

 Tuesday